-From the bank’s point of view, if you are borrowing more than 80% of the value of your property, then there is a chance that they will lose money if you can’t make your repayments.
-Because of this, they charge you a fee known as Lenders Mortgage Insurance (LMI) to protect themselves in case there is a loss.
+From the bank’s point of view, if you are borrowing more than 80% of your property’s value then there is a chance that they will lose money if you can’t make your repayments.
+Because of this they charge you a fee known as Lenders Mortgage Insurance (LMI) to protect themselves if there is a loss.

 This fee can be quite significant, costing more than $10,000.

-However, with a guarantee as additional security, the bank considers your family pledge loan to be under 80% of the value of your property combined with the value of the guarantee.
+However, with a guarantee as additional security, the bank considers your family pledge loan to be under 80% of the value of your property combined with the guarantee’s value.
 As a result of this, they waive the requirement for LMI.

 Why is a second mortgage such a big problem?